Q. What is this service?

 Q. Do I need a reservation or can I walk-on?

-A. Passengers are encouraged to make an advance reservation, guaranteeing a seat on their preferred trip.
-However, the service will also accept walk-on riders.
+A. Passengers save money when making an advance reservation and it guarantees a seat on their preferred trip.
+However, the service will also accept credit cards at the coach from walk-on passengers.

 Q. Is the cost to ride different if I make a reservation or I walk-on?